Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

     - psol: the solar day of &lt;planet&gt;, in seconds
     - porb: the orbital period of &lt;planet&gt;, in seconds
     - vesc: the escape speed of &lt;planet&gt;, in m/s
-    - vorb: the current orbital speed, relative to the body being orbited, of &lt;planet&gt;, in m/s
+    - vorb: the mean orbital speed, relative to the body being orbited, of &lt;planet&gt;, in m/s
     - vmin: the apoapsis orbital speed of &lt;planet&gt;, in m/s
     - vmax: the periapsis orbital speed of &lt;planet&gt;, in m/s